ithan/Marc/README.txt

+# Readme
-The rasperry will be programmed in Python, using the following librarys:
+## The rasperry will be programmed in Python, using the following librarys:
   - RPi.GPIO 0.6.4: https://pypi.org/project/RPi.GPIO/#files
   - pygame, which should already be installed, to play sounds.
   - datetime to check the current time.
   - socket & sys to send events to a server.

   [How to install?]
     - Copy the .tar.gz file that contains the project to the current folder in the Rasperry using an FTP connection.
       (You can copy it to a temporary directory such as /va /www/temp and then move it to the desired directory with mv /var/tmp/RPi.GPIO-0.6.4.tar.gz RPi.GPIO-0.6.4.tar.gz )